Matchbook is coming up on the rails as a credible alternative to Betfair as a betting exchange.

 There is nothing wrong with discounted commission though.
 Gamtech & fintech are lowing the cost for consumers (gamblers) so it is possible for them to win more money by getting betting odds with lower commissions.

 A race to the bottom when it comes to commission is already happening across the financial services industry and there is a problem.
 Everyone is going out of business because they are not making enough money to pay for advertising to get new customers because there are now so many new brands starting up every day.

 In theory, it costs nothing to do business if you put the right technology in place with the right partners.
 So the brand with the biggest marketing budget who can afford to lose the most money when client grabbing will lead the industry.

 I still like Betfair’s steadfast approach to high commission levels.
 They are the John Lewis of the gambling world if you will.
 They simply say we are the best and it will cost you more to do business with us.
 Which is fine for somethings, but when you come down to the dirty business of winning money off people you want to get as much as you can!

 So how can Matchbook compete with the bigger betting exchanges if a race to the bottom on pricing isn’t going to cut it?

 - They can offer a better sign up bonus for new customers.
-Matchbook is currently offering commission-free betting until the end of 2018.
+Matchbook is currently offering the lowest commission at 1.5% on Horse Racing.